Research priority areas

 |Mrs Jacqueline Fernandez|

-The Human Research Ethics Committee (HREC) is responsible for considering the ethical implications of proposed research projects undertaken by University staff and students that involve or impact on humans, and for ensuring that the ethical standards of such research are maintained.
+The committee is responsible for considering the ethical implications of proposed research projects undertaken by University staff and students that involve or impact on humans, and for ensuring that the ethical standards of such research are maintained.

-The primary role of the HREC is to protect the welfare and rights of participants in research.
+Their primary role is to protect the welfare and rights of participants in research.
 It must be satisfied that the research protocol gives adequate consideration to participants' welfare, rights, beliefs, perceptions, customs and cultural heritage, both individual and collective.

 The HREC informs and works with the University's Academic Board to ensure the adoption of, and compliance with, appropriate codes of practice for the conduct of such research.
 The HREC also acts to promote understanding within the University and the broader community of the ethical issues raised by research, teaching and related academic activities.